-Richard Besser, MD, is president and CEO of the Robert Wood Johnson Foundation (RWJF), a position he assumed in April 2017.
+Richard Besser, MD, is president and CEO of the Robert Wood Johnson Foundation, a position he assumed in April 2017.
 Besser is the former acting director for the Centers for Disease Control and Prevention (CDC), and ABC News’ former chief health and medical editor.

 At RWJF, Besser leads the largest private foundation in the country devoted solely to improving the nation’s health.
-RWJF’s work is focused on building a comprehensive Culture of Health that provides everyone in America with the opportunity to live the healthiest life possible, regardless of finances, geographic location, race, ethnicity, or physical challenges.
-Access to healthy food, safe housing, employment, transportation, education, as well as clean air and water, are all important contributors to health and well-being.
+RWJF’s work is focused on building a comprehensive Culture of Health that provides everyone in America with a fair and just opportunity to live the healthiest life possible.
+Access to healthy food, clean air and water, safe housing, secure employment at a living wage, transportation, education, and the elimination of barriers from discrimination are all important contributors to health and well-being.

 In Besser’s role at ABC News, he provided medical analysis and reports for all ABC News programs and platforms.
 His weekly health chats on social media reached millions.

 While at ABC News, Besser traveled all over the United States and around the globe to cover major medical news stories.
 He walked the Ebola wards in Liberia in 2014, reporting from the center of the deadly epidemic, and continued to provide extensive coverage for months.
 In 2011, he led ABC's global health coverage, "Be the Change: Save a Life," reporting on critical global health issues from seven different nations.

 Before joining ABC News in 2009, Besser worked as director of the Coordinating Office for Terrorism Preparedness and Emergency Response at the CDC.
 In that role he was responsible for all the CDC's public health emergency preparedness and emergency response activities.
 He also served as acting director of the CDC from January to June 2009, during which time he led the CDC's response to the H1N1 influenza pandemic.